 Example of Acceptable Biographical Qualification Statement: (I have been the principal or co-principal innvestigator of federally funded grants focusing on the epidemiology of chronic diseases.
 Among my scientific interests has been the development of strategies for preventing cardiovascular disease and the assessment of novel methods in the prevention of cardiovascular disease and diabetes).

-Please note that stating “I am a Principal Investigator/Project Coordinator of this project.” is not sufficient since it only gives submitter's job title or position.
-Please add little more information about your experience and/or background.
+Please note that stating “I am a Principal Investigator/Project Coordinator of this project.” is not sufficient since it only gives the submitter's job title or position.
+Please add sufficient and appropiate information about your experience, expertise and background.
+Failure to submit this information on time may cause your abstract to be excluded as it will jeopardize the accredidation of the entire session for which it was scheduled.

 Abstracts without a measurable objective or a conflict of interest listed for the session will be returned to the author for completion or may be rejected.